-We revise the proof of main Theorem 3 as follows.
-In [2] the arguments of Remark 1.11, Lemma 1.12, and the proof of Proposition 1, (1.1) and (1.2), case m = 5 are inherited from the references and don't seem to be true.
-Still, these statements seem to be the consequences of Theorem 3.1 in [5].
-However, all these points are used to derive the proof of Proposition 1 of [2], which we cover in Section 3.
-To do this, we first carry out some calculations with transfer in symplectic cobordism by using only double coset formula of [6].
+We review the proof of main Theorem above [4] as follows.
+We note that in some arguments in [2] the arguments of Remark 1.11, Lemma 1.12, and the proof of Proposition 1, (1.1) and (1.2), case m = 5 are inherited from the references.
+Still, these statements seem to be the consequences of Theorem 3.1 in [6].
+However, all these points are used to derive the proof of Proposition 1 of [2], which we covered in Section 3.
+To do this, we first carry out some calculations with transfer in symplectic cobordism by using only double coset formula of [7].
 For the reader's convenience, in Section 4 we briefly recall the proof of Theorem 3 by pointing to the sequence of necessary propositions of [2].